docyes/backbonebase/README.md

 Will postpone the `view.renderTemplate` function execution.
 Useful for implementing behavior that should only happen after the input has stopped arriving such as rate-limiting.

+##### compileTemplate `view.compileTemplate(template)`

+Compiles JavaScript templates into functions that can be evaluated for rendering.
+By default this uses the underscore `_.template(...)`.
+Override this function to use other template libraries.